-With the latest update by Google for Chrome, version 56 and higher, there will be a message that states, "Not secure" prior to the domain name of the site.
+In Google Chrome, versions 56 and higher, there will be a pop-up message that states, "Not secure" prior to the domain name of the site.
 This message shows if the site does not have a valid SSL certificate.

 - Other browsers have begun to adopt this practice as well.

 - When you request a password, the password transfers in an encrypted format over a secure connection via your production domain, which has an SSL.

 - CivicPlus provides a secure environment for our clients when you collect passwords, even when you do not have an SSL on your site.